 This breed stands for a companion, guard dog, watchdog, and also a competitor in dog sports like tracking, obedience, and agility.

 The dog is independent, very affectionate, and can be used to guard the house.
-It is also a good pet for children and other pets as long as they are well socialized when young.
-It is a very loyal and trainable dog but can be aggressive towards strangers.
+It is also a good pet for children and other pets as long as they are well-socialized when young.
+It is a very loyal and trainable dog but can be aggressive toward strangers.

 As working dog

 The dogs are very good at fieldwork and retriever work.
 It is still used today in France as a hunting dog for various types of games, especially rabbit, hare, and waterfowl.
 However, this type of hunting has been successfully banned in many countries due to animal rights reasons.